Welcome to our Essential Guide to Selling by Auction

 We will liaise directly with your solicitor to assist with preparing the auction legal pack - required for every auction property.
 The pack is available in digital format via our purpose built website for prospective buyers and their legal advisors to download 24/7 Free of Charge. ( We do not charge buyers for this service unlike some of our competitors ) The pack is an essential part of the marketing process as we have a tracking system to monitor which documents are being downloaded enabling us to target specific, interested parties.

 Our online campaign

-We pride ourselves on the very best online coverage for your property and subscribe to all the major property portals with auction specific adverts and specific marketing campaigns.
-We have also just released our updated Hollis Morgan website with video guides and easy to use access to all our Lots and Historical Sales data.
+We pride ourselves on the very best online coverage for your property and subscribe to all the major property portals with auction specific adverts and specific marketing campaigns on both Rightmove AND Zoopla – many other auction houses feature on just one of these sites and miss out on potential buyers.
+We have also recently updated the Hollis Morgan website with video guides and easy to use access to all our Lots, Historical Sales data and archives.

 We have a high profile image in Bristol Property Live alongside regular adverts in the Weston Daily Press, North Somerset Times, Chew Valley Gazette, Gloucestershire Echo, Gloucester Citizen and Bath Chronicle ensuring your property is seen by all demographics across the region.
 We have excellent working relationships with these publications and regularly arrange for feature editorials to be published.

 Your property will be framed in our state-of-the art LED window display at our mews-style office.